UCSF-DataSci/ds217_25f_hw08/assignment.md

 # TODO: Add totals (margins) to pivot table
 # TODO: Handle missing values with fill_value

+# Tip: When saving a pivot table to CSV, the index (row labels) is preserved by default.
+#      This is usually desired - when reading back, use index_col=0 to restore the index.
 # TODO: Save results as 'output/q3_pivot_analysis.csv'
 ```